UTSC-CSCC09-Programming-on-the-Web/project-mark-it/README.md

 ## **Brief Description**
 Mark-it is a real-time collaborative drawing web application that allows multiple users to draw simultaneously on a shared file.
-Users can upload images, share files with other users, collaborate on a drawing real-time, chat with other users, view and edit past drawings, and download their drawings.
+Share files with other users, collaborate on a drawing real-time, view and edit past drawings, generative fill images with prompts.
 The frontend will be built with Vue 3 and communicate with the Express backend using REST API, and credentials will be stored in PostgreSQL and support Google OAuth2, requiring a yearly paid subscription with Stripe Checkout to login.

 ## **Frontend Framework**